HadrienG2/triple-buffer/README.md

 ## License

-This crate is distributed under the terms of the GPLv3 license.
-See the LICENSE-GPLv3.md file for details.
+This crate is distributed under the terms of the LGPLv3 license.
+See the LICENSE-LGPL-3.0.md file for details.

+More relaxed licensing (Apache, MIT, BSD...) may also be negociated, in exchange of a financial contribution.
+Contact me for details at knights_of_ni@gmx.com.